 - All children with haematuria should be referred.

-- All definite haematuria, whether macroscopic or microscopic, requires investigation to exclude serious underlying conditions, especially urinary tract neoplasm.
+- All definite haematuria, whether VH or NVH, requires investigation to exclude serious underlying conditions, especially urinary tract neoplasm.

 - Patients on anticoagulants should also be investigated.
 Anticoagulants are more likely to provoke, rather than be the cause of, haematuria.